A brand new student-led Artificial Intelligence project to disrupt the realm of technology in the Middle East and Africa

 Waind is a high school student-led project that works to explore solutions to unprecedented global problems through Artificial Intelligence and Machine Learning in conjunction with world renowned universities and talented students from around the world.

-Waind is determined to explore solutions to illegal immigration, the spread of deseases like COVID-19, integrated security systems, drone-delivery, traffic, and a myriad of industrial and mechanical problems.
+Waind is determined to explore solutions to illegal immigration, the spread of diseases like COVID-19, integrated security systems, drone-delivery, traffic, and a myriad of industrial and mechanical problems.

 Waind possesses innovative ideas that will have great success if implemented as concluded by its founders - only local universities in the UAE are the ones who could facilitate and invest in their technologies.